GameStop expects higher sales this year

 For this year, the company forecast its operating margin would expand at least 20 basis points to a range of 7.0 percent to 7.3 percent, with capital expenditures declining 15 percent.

-The retailer, which has more than 6,200 stores globally, expects to open 100 new outlets and to close 150.
-Square footage will fall 1 percent in the United States.
+The retailer, which has more than 6,200 stores globally, expects to open 100 new ones and to close 150.
+Square footage will not increase, and will fall 1 percent in the United States.

+One of GameStop's rivals, Britain's Game, has been struggling to stay afloat as large videogame publishers such as Electronic Arts have suspended some shipments.
+The board of Game has declared its equity shares worthless and has appointed an administrator to deal with creditors.

+Raines told Reuters that unlike Game, GameStop has a "a clean balance sheet with no debt" and is focused on digital sales and the profitable used-game business.

-(Reporting By Liana B. Baker; editing by Gerald E. McCormick, Lisa Von Ahn and Andre Grenon)
+(Reporting By Liana B. Baker; Editing by Gerald E. McCormick and Lisa Von Ahn)